History of Management

 A new automated harvest reporting system was implemented that allowed deer hunters to register their deer harvest using either telephone or the Internet rather than at a check station (with a few exceptions).

-The handgun season was changed to a “late winter” season, allowing use of any legal firearm in January 2005.
+In January 2005, the handgun season was changed to a “late winter” season, allowing use of any legal firearm.

 The nonresident archery quota was increased to 20,000.